pnovok/IPDRStreamingFlink/README.md

 -ytm 1500: TaskManager container memory size that ultimately defines how much memory can be used for heap, network buffers and local state management.
 ```

-## Running a Load Test on a 6-node Flink/Kafka cluster
+## Running a Load Test on a 6-node Flink/Kafka cluster with 500,000 IPDR messages

 A load test of this code processed data from 500,000 distinct Mac addresses with the Tumbling Window of 1 hour and a checkpoint interval of 60 seconds.
 With 5 concurrent processes generating
 100,000 IPDR messages, Flink Map task utilization reached only 4%-5%.
 It took about 15-16 min to push 500,000 IPDR messages through Flink.
 At total of 1.5M IPDR messages have been aggregated.